 Public Relations & Advertising Schools in Tennessee

-281 students earned Public Relations degrees in Tennessee in the 2020-2021 year.
+In <nil>, 289 students earned their Public Relations degrees in TN.

 In terms of popularity, Public Relations & Advertising is the 7th most popular major in the state out of a total 25 majors commonly available.